deeprest/sagaGitlabMirror/Design.md

 Soldiers gained enhanced sensory perception and battlefield domination through unparalleled execution of drones. [accelerated healing, pain blockers, impulse control,

 Researchers with improved cognition and eidetic memory raced to invent the singularity.
-The tradeoff of having supreme focus is a moral blindspot.
+The tradeoff of having supreme focus is having an ethical blindspot.
 "I prefer to work with people that have a proclivity to be efficient and reliable."
 "We're creating a better world.
 One that will fight us tooth and nail all the way to enlightenment."
 "They meant well, but they lost their way.
 We have a plan to help them focus."